Johanna St John: Banister's powder

 Banister's powder does not have a clear intended purpose or use.
 However, the first three ingredients – unicorn horn, bezoar stone, and bones of stag heart – indicate that the intended use was to treat poison.
 This recipe is significant as an example of the role of magic in remedies during the early modern period.

 To Make Hands White

 While many of St John's recipes were prepared to cure ailments, some were meant to be cosmetic.
 In her recipe "To Make Hands White", she used a concoction of herbs and seeds to cleanse her hands and make them white.
-This was important to a woman of status who hosted parties, as pallor was associated with wealth and the privilege to remain idle.
+This was important to a woman of status who hosted parties, as pallor was associated with wealth and the privilege of remaining idle.